dealancer/turning-flow-analyzer-be/README.md

-# Turning Flow Analyzer API
+# Turning Flow Analyzer BE

 A Python serverless API that downloads webpages, extracts article content, and provides comprehensive AI-powered text analysis with entity recognition.
 Built with AWS SAM (Serverless Application Model) for deployment as Lambda functions.